Non-text Content

 - 1.4.6

-Text needs to have higher contrast (7:1 or 4.5:1), because it has to be readable for everyone everywhere.
+Text has higher contrast (7:1 or 4.5:1) to be readable for everyone everywhere.

 - Color